UK labels US metal tariffs 'absurd'

 According to UK Steel - the body which represents steel producers across the country - 7% of steel exports go to the US, worth £360m.

-The organisation's director Gareth Stace said: "US steel consumers are already reporting price increases and supply chain disruption and with $500m of steel exported from the UK to the US last year, UK steel producers are going to be hit hard."
+The organisation's director Gareth Stace said UK steel producers were "going to be hit hard".

-"We will now see damage not only to the UK steel sector, but also the US economy."

-US President Donald Trump justified the tariffs on national security grounds, arguing that global oversupply of steel and aluminium, driven by China, threatens American steel and aluminium producers.
+US President Donald Trump justified the tariffs on national security grounds, arguing that global oversupply of steel and aluminium, driven by China, threatened American steel and aluminium producers.

+About 31,000 people across the UK work in steel production and many more in the supply chain.
+There are steel mills in the North East, East Midlands, Yorkshire, and Wales.

+UK exports of aluminium to the US are tiny, but in March the UK's Aluminium Federation said it was concerned about the impact 10% tariffs could have.

 How will UK consumers be affected?